ty13b/OracleJava/README.txt

+Name: Thomas Yamashita
+CS username: yamashit
+FSUID: ty13b

 Welcome.

-You have sucessfully obtained a copy of the contents in the oracle repository.
+You have successfully obtained a copy of the contents in the oracle repository.

 Now proceed with the steps outlined in the assignment description to familiarize yourself with Git.